jeyabalajis/simple-rule-engine/README.md

 - Declarative authoring of rules.
 This can be done by a business analyst, rather than a developer.
 The developer just focuses on extracting the facts that are required to be passed into the engine.
 - Versioning of rules to enable the auditing of the rule changes over a period of time.
+- Once composed, rules can be serialized as a json and persisted into database for repeated use.
+- Segregate business logic from the data

 # Concepts